AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/microsoft-dynamics-sync-details/microsoft-dynamics-sync-contact-sync.md

 ---
 # [!DNL Microsoft Dynamics] Sync: Contact Sync {#microsoft-dynamics-sync-contact-sync}

 Did you know Marketo syncs your entire database with [!DNL Dynamics]?
 It syncs, then waits 5 minutes and then syncs again, all day, every day.
-Here are some details about how Marketo treats [!DNl Dynamics] Contacts specifically.
+Here are some details about how Marketo treats [!DNL Dynamics] Contacts specifically.

 ## How are details kept in sync between the two systems? {#how-are-details-kept-in-sync-between-the-two-systems}